 This was the first year for Salesforce.com to be in the top-10 list, marking the first software-as-a-service entry and showing how SaaS use is becoming mainstream even in the enterprise market.

-Software Magazine also last month published their list of the top 500 business software vendors by revenue.
-These were my key takeaways:
+Software Magazine also in 2008 published their list of the top 500 business software vendors by revenue (you can find their latest list here).
+These were the key takeaways:

 So what does it take to win with enterprise software?